 Parish Councils are the smallest unit of local government and the closest to their electors.
 Councillors are elected and work to support and improve the area they represent.
 Lindsey Parish Council has 7 councillors.
-Councillors are elected for a period of four years and the next election will take place in 2023.
-The last election took place on 2 May 2019 and returned 5 Councillors.
-The vacancies have since been filled by co-option.
+Councillors are elected for a period of four years.
+Following the uncontested election for Parish Councillors for Lindsey Parish Council on 4 Mat 2023, the following Councillors have been duly elected to the position for Lindsey:

 Councillor Rhett Corcoran